-Helping You Provide High Quality, Efficient Patient Care
+Helping Healthcare Organizations Provide High Quality, Efficient Patient Care

 We are a boutique organization motivated to contribute our knowledge and expertise in applying operations research to the healthcare industry.
-We have worked with over 25 healthcare organizations.
 We understand that healthcare has unique challenges, structure and stakeholders that makes solving problems more complicated.
 That challenge, combined with the ability to make a meaningful impact, is what we love about working in this industry!

 We remain current on the academic literature, attend conferences and maintain a relationship with the University of Toronto’s Centre for Healthcare Engineering.
 This allows us to provide you with the latest tools, innovations and techniques.

 We work hand-in-hand with clients to develop and customize decision tools that provide insight on current problems, and identify practical, outcome-driven solutions.

 BASc in Engineering Science MASc, Industrial Engineering University of Toronto

 BASc, Industrial Engineering MASc, Industrial Engineering University of Toronto

 BASc in Engineering Science MASc, Clinical Engineering PhD, Biomedical Engineering University of Toronto